cybercongress/cybercongress/site/content/post/cyber-wednesday-2020-04-08.md

 To do:

 - Euler-5 precommits integration to Euler-6 cyberindex
-- Develop proposal for takeoff donations
+- Develop a proposal for takeoff donations
 - Cyber.page auction, tot and takeoff UI tests

 ## @xhipster